bkauf/anthos-terraform/AWS/README.md

    > You can also enable services in Terraform.
 Take care when destroying your terraform plan as it will also disable those services.
 For demo purposes, enable the main services here.

-1. Clone this repo and go into the environments/prod folder.
+1. Clone this repo and go into the aws folder.

    ```bash
    git clone https://github.com/bkauf/anthos-terraform.git